Location & Accessibility

 We have wire loop technology connected to our PA system.
 During all church meeting and workshops, anyone wishing to speak from the audience is strongly encouraged to use the portable microphones so those who are hard of hearing are not excluded.

 We provide pastoral care to all members regardless of ability.
 To build the beloved community, the volunteers on the care team receive special training to assist those who may feel unwelcome, patronized or marginalized because of their disability.
 They may not be able to fully remedy every situation, but they can provide a compassionate ear and a willingness to enlist the help of others.
 If you have a hidden disability that you think it’s important for someone to know, please contact a member of the pastoral care team or contact the minister to share your information in confidence.

 We have grassy areas where service animals may relieve themselves.
-If you have any questions not answered or concerns not addressed, please contact the church office to seek further information.
+If you have any questions not answered or concerns not addressed, please contact the Fellowship office to seek further information.